InteractiveAdvertisingBureau/USPrivacy/CCPA/US Privacy String.md

 | LSPA Covered Transaction | <p>**ENUM**</p><p>(**N** = No, **Y** = Yes, **-** = Not Applicable)</p> | Publisher is a signatory to the IAB Limited Service Provider Agreement(LSPA) and the publisher declares that the transaction is covered as a “Covered Opt Out Transaction” or a “Non Opt Out Transaction” as those terms are defined in the Agreement. |

 In situations where the Digital Property has determined that the consumer does not fall within a U.S. Privacy jurisdiction (e.g. CCPA), the Digital Property may signal this with hyphens in the second through fourth character positions in the following manner: “1---”.
 Otherwise, when signals are present, the consumer falls within a U.S. Privacy jurisdiction.
-The “-” character may also be used to signal an unknown state in the second (Explicit Notice) and fourth (Support for LSPA) character positions.
+The “-” character may also be used to signal an unknown state in the second (Explicit Notice) and fourth (LSPA Covered Transaction) character positions.
 It should be noted that Opt-Out of Sale may never be unknown.

 ### Examples